BCM Gastroenterology & Hepatology Board Review Course 2025

 At the conclusion of the conference, participants should be able to:

-• Describe the classification, diagnostic evaluation, and risk stratification of pancreatic cystic lesions, and outline evidence-based management strategies based on current clinical guidelines.
+- Describe the classification, diagnostic evaluation, and risk stratification of pancreatic disorders, including pancreatic cysts and pancreatitis, and outline evidence-based management strategies in alignment with current clinical guidelines.

 Educational Methods